 On 7 July 2016, five Dallas Police Department officers were killed by Micah Johnson, in what was described as an ambush attack on police working during a protest in the city.
 Nine other law enforcement officials were wounded.
-It would later be determined that the attack was carried out by a lone gunman.
-But early accounts reported multiple shooters.
+It would later be determined that the attack was carried out by a lone gunman, but early accounts reported multiple shooters.

-Dallas Police Chief David Brown described how the presence of 20 to 30 people openly carrying AR-15 rifles contributed to the chaos.
+Dallas Police Chief David Brown described how the presence of 20 to 30 people openly

 Dallas Mayor Mike Rawlings went further:

 "This is the first time - but a very concrete time - that I think a law can hurt citizens, police and not protect them.
-I think it's amazing when you think that there is a gunfight going on, and you are supposed to be able to sort who the good guys are and who the bad guys are."865
+I think it's amazing when you think that there is a gunfight going on, and you are supposed to be able to sort who the good guys are and who the bad guys are."873 due diligence obligations to regulate civilian possession of small arms in order to keep weapons out of the hands of those most likely to misuse them.